 What does stand out about this company is that they’ve been around since 2003 and host over 2 million websites.
 They’re one of the most popular, inexpensive, shared hosting options available.

-As Bluehost originally just offered shared hosting plans, they now provide a variety of services including domains, cloud hosting, and a variety of hosting options including hosting for WordPress and WooCommerce.
+Originally they just offered shared plans, but they now provide a variety of services including domains, cloud hosting, and a variety of hosting options including hosting for WordPress and WooCommerce.

-Like every company, Bluehost has their pros and cons.
-As being one of the largest hosting providers in the world, it proves many have faith in them.
-According to Consumer Rankings Bluehost review October 2017, Bluehost is ranked at 9.7 out of 10 by users.
+Like every company, they come with both pros and cons.
+And, being one of the largest hosting providers in the world, it proves many have faith in them.
+According to the Consumer Rankings, they are ranked at 9.7 out of 10 by users.

 But I’m afraid it’s not all roses and sunshine.
 There are some major downsides too.

-So below are more of the good, the bad, and the ugly of Bluehost.
+So below are more of the good, the bad, and the ugly of using their web hosting services.

 They have a couple of really good things going for them.